Armed police surround house in Glendene, West Auckland

 In a statement, police said they were alerted to a robbery that had taken place at an address on Glendene Ave about 8.10pm.

-One of the people involved reported seeing a firearm at the address, but this report has not been verified at this stage.
+One of the people involved reported seeing a firearm at the address, but that has not been verified at this stage.

 No one is injured and no sounds have been reported.